vdelanno/convida/assets/txt-en.md

 ¿Should a mask be worn while doing exercise?
 No. Someone who is doing exercise shouldn’t wear a mask as breathing is uncomfortable.
 Also, the mask gets wet with sweating making breathe even more difficult and allows microbes grow in the mask.
-The main measure while doing exercise is be out doors and to keep 2 or at least 1 meter apart from others.
+The main measure while doing exercise is being outdoors and to keep 2 or at least 1 meter apart from others.

 ## [rumors:users] Hearsays
 There are hearsays about COVID-19 prevention that could be very harmful if we practice them.
 People who follow these hearsays or myths are in fact hindering the preventative measures set in place.

 ¿Does fumigating houses or offices prevent COVID-19?
-No. Fumigating a closed place such as house, office, or health center can harm people’s health.
+No. Fumigating a closed place such as a house, office, or health center can harm people’s health.
 To disinfect a place, it should be cleaned with water and detergent to eliminate the dirt first and, then, a disinfectant should be applied with a cloth enabling the disinfectant to cover all surfaces.

 ¿Does fumigating streets prevent COVID-19?
 No. Fumigating open places such as streets or markets does not kill the virus of COVID-19.
 Disinfectants do not work with dirt.
 Moreover, when fumigating, disinfectants do not cover all surfaces to remove the virus.